vial-kb/vial-kb.github.io/docs/manual/macros.md

 layout: default
 title: Macros
 parent: User manual
-nav_order: 3
+nav_order: 5
 ---

 # Macros

 Macros can be used to perform a pre-programmed sequence of actions or steps.

 By default, 16 macros can be configured.
-This number can be adjusted in firmware at compile (Not GUI) see [here](https://get.vial.today/docs/firmware-size.html) for more info.
+This limit can be adjusted at compile time by making a [custom build]({% link manual/custom-build.md %}) of the firmware.

 Some great example uses for macros could be typing out an address, opening a program with a hotkey-shortcut or filling out a form.

 ## 1. Configure Macros
 Click the **Macros** tab.
-All the macros that can be configured will be displayed as seperate tabs.
+All the macros that can be configured will be displayed as separate tabs.
 Select a Macro you would like to configure.
 In the picture below **M0** is selected

 ![](../img/macros-header1.png)